omer-kose/VK-Engine/README.md

 ## TODO List
 Besides developing a fully-fledged graphics engine (or framework), I also use this project to improve my large software architecture skills.
 So, the code is subject to big changes or rewrites.

-- As I have seen in the thesis implementation, compile times tend to get disgustingly long whenever a header file is modified.
-Fix it.
+- Convert the engine into an importable backend library independent of the application which will use it.
-- Setup precompiled headers for the external libraries to boost compilation times further.
+- Setup precompiled headers for the external libraries to boost compilation times.
 - Realized that static pass class idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.
-- Convert the engine into an importable backend library independent of the application which will use it.
-- Design and implement the renderer frontend that will use the backend.
 - Add SLANG support.
 - Add a proper shader compilation system.
 - Propose a proper material system.